Summer Oshkosh Mathematics Academy

 Register your Child for SOMA

-Registration is is through UW Oshkosh’s eSTORE.
-Registration will remain open until the academy is full.
+Registration will be through UW Oshkosh’s eSTORE.
+Registration is now open and will remain open until the academy is full.
 Space will be limited to 36 participants.

 Step 1.
 Register and Pay the registration fee online through UW Oshkosh’s eStore.

-- Go to our UW Oshkosh eStore page.
+- Go to our UW Oshkosh eStore page: https://uwosh.nbsstore.net/soma-registration

 - Once everything is correct in the shopping cart, check the box to say you agree to the terms of service, then click the “Checkout” button to pay for your registration(s).

 - On the first checkout page, you can choose to check out as a guest, or choose to register.
-Either way, you need to enter the same billing information, the only difference is that if you choose to register, you also create a password that you can later access your account to see your order history, and save your information for next year.
+You should choose to register.
+Either way, you need to enter the same billing information, the only difference is that if you choose to register, you will receive a confirmation email, and you can later access your account to see your order history, and save your information for next year.

-- After you have entered your billing information, click “Credit Card” as your payment method on the checkout page, and then click on “Add Credit Card Details”.
-A secure pop-up window will appear for you to enter your credit card information, and then click “next”.
+- After you have entered your billing information, click the tiny box next to “Credit Card” as your payment method on the checkout page, and then click on “Add Credit Card Details” box that appears.
+A secure pop-up window will then appear for you to enter your credit card information, and then click “next”.
 If your card information is accepted, the pop-up window will close and the payment information will be added to the Checkout page.

-Step 2: Submit you child’s Waiver Form and Health Information Form.
+Step 2: Compete your child’s Waiver and Health Information Form.